 Model ID: github-copilot/gemini-3-pro-preview (alias: gemini)

-Google’s flagship model offers impressive reasoning capabilities and excels at research-heavy writing.
-It integrates well with Google services and handles multimodal inputs (text + images) exceptionally well.
+Google’s flagship model, released February 19, 2026, now leads the Artificial Analysis Intelligence Index (score 57.05) and scores 77.1% on ARC-AGI-2.
+It excels at research-heavy writing, integrates well with Google services, and handles multimodal inputs (text + images) exceptionally well.

 Best for: Research summaries, technical writing with visuals, comprehensive reports